 The disciples rejoiced when they saw the Lord.

 Jesus said to them again, “Peace be with you.

 As the Father has sent me, so I send you.”

 And when he had said this, he breathed on them and said to them,

 The disciples then fling open the doors and windows to embrace the world with God’s transforming and healing love.
 They realised that love means letting go of fear.
 It also means, loving people into change, growth and transformation, because the Holy Spirit works in and through each and every one of us.

-Sometimes, however, we can become imprisoned in private fears, confusion and gnawing, self-doubt.
-Perhaps, these seeds of self-doubt were sown by embarrassing, childhood experiences; possibly, cynical, belittling, comments made by insecure and ambitious ‘colleagues’… or ego-inflated ‘friends’ wanting to be the centre of attention at any expense.
+Sometimes, however, we can become imprisoned in private fears, confusion and gnawing, self doubt.
+Perhaps, these seeds of self-doubt were sown by embarrassing, childhood experiences; possibly, cynical, belittling, comments made by insecure and ambitious ‘colleagues’… or ego inflated ‘friends’ wanting to be the centre of attention at any cost.